Prince Charles Out Of Virus Isolation: Royal Officials - UrduPoint

 Prince Charles Out Of Virus Isolation: Royal Officials

-London, (UrduPoint / Pakistan Point News - 30th Mar, 2020 ) :Prince Charles, the eldest son and heir of Queen Elizabeth II, is no longer in quarantine after showing mild coronavirus symptoms, his office said on Monday.
+London, (UrduPoint / Pakistan Point News - 31st Mar, 2020 ) :Prince Charles, the eldest son and heir of Britain's Queen Elizabeth II, is no longer in quarantine after showing mild coronavirus symptoms, his office said on Monday, as scientists said strict measures put in place across Britain to limit close-contact transmission could be having an effect.

 "Clarence House has confirmed today that, having consulted with his doctor, the Prince of Wales is now out of self-isolation," it said in a statement.